 - Then again cover the pan and slow down the flame to its minimum and cook the chicken for 20 mins.
 Stir it frequently.

-- After 20 mins add 3/4 tsp korma masala powder to the gravy.
+- After 20 mins add 3/4 tsp korma masala powder into the gravy.

 - Then add 1 & 1/2 tsp kewra water and 3 drops rose essence or 1 tsp of rose water into the gravy.

-- Lastly, add 2-3 drops of mitha attar(though optional but must in few Mughlai dishes).
+- Lastly, add 2-3 drops of mitha attar(though optional, however must in Mughlai dishes).
 Again cook it for 2-3 mins by covering the pan on low flame by stirring it frequently.

 - Don’t fry the chicken in high heat as the meat get hard and chewy after cooking.

 - Except for cashew nuts, you may use half-half cashew and almond too.
 For making South Indian style korma you may also add 1/2 cup of coconut milk in this recipe.

 - Kewra water is a must added flavor in Mughlai style korma but you may skip it too if you don’t like.
 But for Lucknow or Awadhi style korma, must use three essences mentioned above with the same quantity.
 As more use of flavor can spoil the taste.